Code-Institute-Submissions/Wild_Thing_Yoga/README.md

 by myself or from open sources,  please see [<em>credits</em>](#credits) for a list of sources and photographers.

 #### Design Limitations
-A more modern layout was originally designed but outside the scope of my current capabilities.
-A fourth and fifth page for a community forum and merchandise/equipment shop will be implimented in the future but was not possible due to time constraints.
-The forms are also limited in function, as that is outside the scope of the project and my capabilities at this time.
+A fourth and fifth page for a members log in and merchandise/equipment shop will be implimented in the future but was not possible due to time constraints.
+The forms are not functioning for the business at present but send information to a Code Institute 'File Dump' facility, this is due to the mechanisms of that feature being outside the scope of the project and my knowledge of JavaScript and capabilities at this time.

+#### Design Differences
+An additional table was added to the Pricing & Schedule page after the wireframes were created.
+The footer in the wireframes is a little different from execution but the concept a disired function is ultimately the same.

 ## Features
  - Responsive on all devices